 Amsterdam is world-renowned for some of the finest museums on Earth.
 The city’s piece de resistance is the Rijksmuseum, the national museum that reopened in 2013 after a decade of renovation.
 Originally designed by Dutch architect P.J.H.
 Cuypers, the palatial building was constructed over nearly a decade—from 1876–1885, after which the Rijks debuted as the Netherlands’ largest museum.

-Alongside works by Golden Age Masters, the Rijksmuseum displays Delftware, sculptures, artifacts, clothing, Asian art and items from maritime history that collectively re-tell eight centuries of Dutch history.
+Alongside works by Golden Age Masters, the Rijksmuseum displays Delftware, sculptures, artifacts, clothing, Asian art, and items from maritime history that collectively revisit eight centuries of Dutch history.

 At NEMO, even basic physics gets a nod.
-Here, the whole family can learn how bridges work, what creates lightning and why things that aren’t there can be seen by the human eye.
+Here, the whole family can learn how bridges work, what creates lightning, and why things that aren’t there can be seen by the human eye.

 A Return to Earlier Eras

 You can step back in time at Museum van Loon, one of the best preserved of Amsterdam’s canal houses, offering a glimpse into the grandeur of 17th-century Holland.
-Built as a private residence in 1672, the museum was once the home of painter Ferdinand Bol (a pupil of Rembrandt).
+Built as a private residence in 1672, the museum was once the home of painter Ferdinand Bol, a pupil of Rembrandt.